rthbound/protected_record/README.md

 ## Setup for rails applications

-I've created an engine to provide the necessary migrations as well as a (very) basic interface for triaging `ProtectedRecord::ChangeRequest::Record` objects.
+I've created a gem called [protected_record_manager](https://github.com/rthbound/protected_record_manager) to provide the necessary migrations as well as a (very) basic interface for triaging `ProtectedRecord::ChangeRequest::Record` objects.
 You are free to use this gem without the engine, but you'll need to [grab these](https://github.com/rthbound/protected_record_manager/tree/master/db/migrate).